 - Please click the “Oral Presentation Guidelines” above for more detailed information.

-We have partnered with Geniecast to assist us with our technology throughout the conference.
+We have partnered with OpenWater to assist us with our technology throughout the conference.
 We will be using the Zoom platform for all presentations.
-Tech audits have been scheduled to assist you with your technology needs.
-Please refer to the email sent of September 4th with the link to sign up.
+Tech audits will be scheduled to assist you with your technology needs.
+An email will be sent with details.
 Here are a few best practices to keep in mind for your upcoming presentation so you look and sound your best.

 - Equipment needed: